alisha-dsz/100-days-of-code-python/README.md

 This repository contains the projects I completed while following **100 Days of Code: The Complete Python Pro Bootcamp** by **Dr. Angela Yu**.

-These projects showcase my journey in Python programming, covering **Python fundamentals, object-oriented programming (OOP), file handling, GUI development with Tkinter, game development, data handling with JSON, data analysis with Pandas, automation, and more**.
+These projects showcase my journey in Python programming, covering **Python fundamentals, object-oriented programming (OOP), file handling, GUI development with Tkinter, game development, data handling with JSON and CSV, data analysis with Pandas, automation, and more**.

 ---